pivotal/docs-tas-adapter/overview.md

-# About Tanzu Application Service Adapter for Tanzu Application Platform
+# About Application Service Adapter for VMware Tanzu Application Platform

-## Overview of Tanzu Application Service Adapter for Tanzu Application Platform
+## Overview of Application Service Adapter for VMware Tanzu Application Platform

 <p class="note warning">
 <strong>Warning:</strong> Tanzu Application Platform is currently in
-    beta and is intended for evaluation and test purposes.
+    beta and is intended only for evaluation and test purposes.
 </p>